Spiritual-Entanglement/rumc-snsg/Revelation/12-TheSevenTrumpets-Ch4-Part02.md

   - The inner sanctuary represents true worshippers
   - The outer court is Christians who compromise their faith, incorporating other religious rites and beliefs
     - This directly addresses the situations the seven churches are facing
-    - John is told to measure out the confines of true worship, and to show that God is watching and concerned, and will ultimately recieve all those washed in the blood of the Lamb to Himself in Heaven.
+    - John is told to measure out the confines of true worship, and to show that God is watching and concerned, and will ultimately receive all those washed in the blood of the Lamb to Himself in Heaven.